 Affordable rent charged for a unit that is reserved for occupancy by a household with an income at or below a specific percent of the area median income, as committed to in the AHP application, must not exceed 30% of the income of a household of the maximum income and size expected to occupy the unit (assuming occupancy of 1.5 persons per bedroom or 1.0 persons per unit without a separate bedroom).
-This means that, to be considered affordable, the rent may not exceed 30% of the applicable 30, 50, or 80% targeted median income level committed to in the AHP application.
+This means that, to be considered affordable, the rent may not exceed 30% of the application income level committed to in the AHP application.